 Extract contrast matrix, L, testing a single variable.
-Contrasts involving more than one variable can be constructed by modifying L directly expr0bj matrix of expression data (g genes x n samples), or ExpressionSet, or EList returned by voom() from the limma package getTreat 27 formula specifies variables for the linear (mixed) model.
-Must only specify covariates, since the rows of exprObj are automatically used a a response. e.g.: ~ a + b + data data.frame with columns corresponding to formula coefficient to use in the hypothesis test
+Contrasts involving more than one variable can be constructed by modifying L directly exprObj matrix of expression data (g genes x n samples), or ExpressionSet, or EList returned by voom() from the limma package formula specifies variables for the linear (mixed) model.
+Must only specify covariates, since the rows of exprObj are automatically used as a response. e.g.: ~ a + b + (1|c) Formulas with only fixed effects also work coefficient to use in the hypothesis test